 Apart from its metal construction, the P5100 has a number of things in common with the P2000.
 For example, it includes the same free edition of Roboform’s password manager software.
 But there are some significant differences when it comes to compatibility.
 The P5100 supports Windows 7, Windows 8, and most versions of Windows 10.
 Users have found no compatibility the Pro version of Windows 10.

-The Kensington VeriMark is the world’s first fingerprint reader to support Fast Identity Online (FIDO), two factor authentication, and Windows Hello.
+The Kensington VeriMark IT is the world’s first fingerprint reader to support Fast Identity Online (FIDO), two factor authentication, and Windows Hello.
 With all of those features on a fingerprint reader about the size of the end of your thumb, the result is affordable authentication paired with top-notch security.
-In a world that’s increasingly dominated by cloud services, VeriMark is budget-friendly and highly convenient way to protect your USB-based devices.
+In a world that’s increasingly dominated by cloud services, VeriMark IT is budget-friendly and highly convenient way to protect Microsoft products/software.

 Build and Features

-The build of the VeriMark uses essentially the same design Kensington has used for years.
+The build of the VeriMark IT uses essentially the same design Kensington has used for years.
 It’s a compact 0.8 x 0.6 x 0.4-inch body that closely resembles the USB plug-in connector for a wireless mouse.
 That small design can easily attach to a keyring, allowing you to carry a biometric scanner with you anywhere you go.
-The reader weighs only 1.4 ounces, which is small enough to forget you’re even carrying it.
+The reader weighs less than an ounce, which is small enough to forget you’re even carrying it.

 Additionally, this scanner offers 360° of readability, so you can take your fingerprint reading from just about any angle.
 And even though it’s small, this reader exceeds industry security standards for biometric devices, with a false rejection rate of merely 3%, and a false acceptance rate of as little as 0.002%.